Family holding hands at sunset — torn apart by parental alienation

 How many parents experience parental alienation?

 If parental alienation affects even 11% of high-conflict divorces — a conservative estimate — and there are hundreds of thousands of such divorces per year in English-speaking countries alone, the number of affected parents runs into the millions.
 The isolation you feel is a result of stigma, legal confidentiality, and the shame that is imposed on alienated parents — not of rarity.
-The most robust data comes from Harman et al. (2019) showing 22 million parents in the U.S. and Canada are targeted, and Hine (2025) finding 39-60% of separated UK parents experience alienating behaviours.
+The most robust data comes from Harman et al. (2019) showing 22 million parents in the U.S. are targeted, and Hine, Harman, Leder-Elder & Bates (2025) finding 39-60% of separated UK parents experience alienating behaviours.

 Do family courts recognise parental alienation?